- Selwood Housing Group

 - 21 units

-Quattro Design Architects were appointed by E G Carter & Co Ltd, and Selwood Housing Group, to design a scheme for residential development on the site of the former Margaret Stancomb Infant & Nursery School located to the north of Trowbridge town centre.
+Quattro Design Architects was appointed by E G Carter & Co Ltd, and Selwood Housing Group, to design a scheme for residential development on the site of the former Margaret Stancomb Infant & Nursery School, founded in 1893, located to the north of Trowbridge town centre.

-The site lies partly within Trowbridge Town Conservation Area and included the large stone-built school room of the former, now redundant, Margaret Stancomb Infant and Nursery School.
-This building, although not listed, was however recognised as a non-designated Heritage Asset and the site also had listed buildings within close proximity and was also surrounded by typical two-storey residential property, both period and modern.
-Other notable site features included substantial tree planting and an established access road.
+The site lies partly within Trowbridge Town Conservation Area and included the large stone-built school room of the former, redundant and dilapidated, Margaret Stancomb Infant and Nursery School.
+This building, although not listed, was however recognised as a non-designated Heritage Asset and the site also had listed buildings within close proximity.
+It was also surrounded by a typical two-storey residential property, both period and modern.
+Other notable site features included substantial tree planting and an established access road, with part of this being the oldest road in Trowbridge.

 Prior to Quattro’s engagement, the former site owners Wiltshire Council, had received pre-application advice, however, with mixed results.
 Over the course of the next few months, further scheme development and pre-application was undertaken, including extensive consultation with the Local Planning Authority and urban design officers.